1990 King Cup

 The 1990 King Cup was the 32nd season of the knockout competition since its establishment in 1956.
 Al-Hilal were the defending champions but they were eliminated by Al-Riyadh in the Round of 16.
-This season was the final season of the competition.
-The King Cup then returned under the name of King Cup of Champions in 2008.
+This season was the final season of the competition. the Cup then returned under the name of King Cup of Champions in 2008.

 Al-Nassr won their 6th title after defeating Al-Taawoun 2–0 in the final.
 By reaching the final Al-Taawoun became the second First Division side to reach the final after Al-Riyadh in 1978.
 As winners of the tournament, Al-Nassr qualified for both the 1991 Arab Cup Winners' Cup and the 1991–92 Asian Cup Winners' Cup.